IgA nephropathy

 What are the signs and symptoms of IgA nephropathy?

 Kidney damage from IgA nephropathy can take years to develop.
-People with IgA nephropathy often do not have any symptoms for 10 years or more, and some people can have IgA nephropathy and not know it.
+Some people with IgA nephropathy do not have any symptoms for 10 years or more, and some people can have IgA nephropathy and not know it.
+Others can have a more aggressive version that is diagnosed more quickly.

 The first signs of IgA nephropathy are usually blood or protein in your urine (pee).
 You may notice: